moiexpositoalonsolab/grenepipe/README.md

   - One command to run the whole pipeline!
   - Simple configuration via a single file
-  - Automatically downloads dependencies
+  - Automatic download of tool dependencies
-  - Resumes from failing jobs
+  - Resuming from failing jobs

 Pipeline Overview
 -------------------